Promise Kids

 Sunday Worship

-Sermon from John 2
+Sermon from Luke 9

 “Epiphany” comes from a Greek word that means “reveal.”
 When someone has an epiphany, it’s not that reality changed.
 The way they see that reality is what changed, for a deeper truth has been revealed.
 An epiphany is an “a-ha!” moment causing us to look at things very differently.
 In the Church Year, Epiphany is the season where we see Jesus begin his ministry, revealing the reason the Son of God came to earth.
 In this season we will come to understand that when we have Jesus in our lives, it does not always mean our reality drastically changes.
 It simply means that we see reality differently (and better).
 Jesus always provides an abundance of epiphany moments.